AndreCox/next-template/README.md

 3. 🪶 Comes with Tailwindcss by default; no more thinking up css class names while still being lightweight
 4. 📄 Github Pages support, simply push your code and your website will be automatically deployed.
 5. ⏭️ NEW!
 Next Js seriously makes development way easier.
 The major update from previous template.
+6. 🖥️ NEW!
+Tauri Support Build for Windows Mac and Linux

 ## Getting Started